 You can make a day of it and bring lunch to have in the picnic area at the end of your visit.
 They also run ‘be a farmer for the day’ events and host kids parties too!

 686 Old Northern Road, Dural.
 Farm entry is via Wyoming Road.

 Let’s face it, this is surely one of the greatest, most spectacular zoos in the world and we’re so fortunate to have it in our city.
-Sure, it’s not cheap, but if you can save up or put it on a Christmas wish list from grandparents or similar, a visit to Taronga is pretty darn special.
+Sure, it’s not cheap, but if you can save up or put it on a Christmas wish list from grandparents or similar, a visit to Taronga is pretty darn special and the annual passes, if you ensur you visit a few times in the year, are good value.
 But buckle up, because it’s a full on day out for everyone and you’re guaranteed tired kids at the end of it.
 But they’ll have had the greatest day out that they’ll talk about for weeks or months!